 At this time, The Village does not have any positive cases among residents.
 We are prepared if this were to occur and have taken the steps to keep our residents safe throughout the community.
 It is important to note that we have taken these steps prior to requirements from the Pennsylvania Department of Health (DOH), Centers for Medicare & Medicaid (CMS), The Department of Human Services and the Centers for Disease Control (CDC).Close

-At this time The Village has had staff members who has tested positive.
-We are adhering to the Pennsylvania Department of Health guidelines for all staff members who have tested positive no matter their role.Close
+The Village has had positive cases among staff members.
+We are prepared and are adhering to the Pennsylvania Department of Health guidelines for all staff members tested positive no matter their role.Close

 Q: What are the guidelines for healthcare workers to return to work after testing positive?